Canonical Quantisation of Bound and Unbound WQFT: Conclusions

 Our quantisation procedure is designed to admit both the coupling (PL) and SF expansions, the latter being necessary to describe bound orbits.
 This necessitates the use of separate interaction pictures in each case.
 In the coupling expansion, the background consists only of undeflected straight lines $\bar{x}_i^\mu(\tau_i)=b_i^\mu+\tau_iv_i^\mu$ with a vanishing scalar field $\bar\phi(x)=0$; in the SF expansion we expand around the integrable 0SF motion.
 The result is two separate interaction Hamiltonians, with corresponding Feynman rules used to build up different $\hat{N}$-matrix elements.
 In the case of scattering, wherein both PL and SF expansions are applicable, a correspondence between $\hat{N}$-matrices in each case is provided by considering how each encodes the universal scattering observables.
 This illustrates how the 0SF motion can be ``integrated out'' in a manner that resembles the path integral while preserving causality flows.
 For bound orbits, we compute matrix elements of $\hat{N}(t,t_0)$ over a restricted time interval --- yet each element has a precise analog for the case of scattering, making it straightforward to see unbound-to-bound mappings \cite{Kalin:2019rwq,Kalin:2019inp,Cho:2021arx,Saketh:2021sri,Gonzo:2023goe,Adamo:2024oxy,Khalaf:2025jpt}.
 We have provided all matrix elements needed to describe the full 1SF motion up to 3PL order for scattering, and corresponding matrix elements for bound orbits.

 Finally, we have explained in detail how matrix elements of $\hat{N}$ encode the underlying physics, and how observable quantities --- scattering and bound --- are extracted.
 While $\hat{N}$'s dependence on bulk fields is captured by the coherent state expansion on a plane-wave basis~\eqref{coherent}, the absence of such states on the worldline necessitates a different approach.
-Instead, we rely on the fact that dependence on worldline operators $\hat{x}^\mu_i$ and $\hat{p}^\mu_i$ is captured by the background fields $\bar{x}^\mu_i$ and $\bar{p}^\mu_i$ around which the full worldline operators are expanded.
-This enables us to introduce classical Poisson brackets, acting on $\hat{N}$-matrix elements, that replicate the effect of Dirac brackets on the $\hat{N}$ matrix.
-The Magnusian $\langle0|\hat{N}|0\rangle$~\cite{Kim:2024svw,Kim:2025olv,Kim:2025gis} also provides a useful working definition of conservative dynamics that does not rely on a time-ordering of fields (i.e.~Feynman propagators).
+In the PL expansion, the background split symmetry allows commutators with worldline fluctuation operators to be traded for derivatives with respect to the background data.
+In the SF expansion this is no longer automatic, and new commutator matrix elements must be included as independent data.
+The vacuum element $\langle0|\hat{N}|0\rangle$~\cite{Kim:2024svw,Kim:2025olv,Kim:2025gis} also provides a useful working definition of conservative dynamics that does not rely on a time-ordering of fields (i.e.~Feynman propagators).
 This prescription differs from existing prescriptions already at 3PM order, which instead relies on a separation via method of regions on loop integrals~\cite{Jakobsen:2022psy}.